unepwcmc/action-agenda/docs/external_api.md

     "stage": "A string, either In progress/Committed/Implemented fully", "responsible_group": "A string describing the responsible group", "duration_years": "more than 25 years",
-    "area_owner_and_role": "A string describing the owner and their role if the are does not belong to the group/person making the commitment", "created_at": Wed, 18 May 2022 14:43:33 UTC +00:00, "updated_at": Wed, 18 May 2022 14:43:33 UTC +00:00,
+    "area_owner_and_role": "A string describing the owner and their role if the area does not belong to the group/person making the commitment", "created_at": Wed, 18 May 2022 14:43:33 UTC +00:00, "updated_at": Wed, 18 May 2022 14:43:33 UTC +00:00,
     "managers": [